-Quick Start Guide - Using Remote Control with Splashtop
+Quick Start Guide - Using Remote Tools with Splashtop

-This Quick Start Guide explains how Remote Control with Splashtop works end‑to‑end, including how the Splashtop Streamer is installed, what macOS permissions are required, and exactly what end users will see during and after installation.
+This Quick Start Guide explains how Remote ToolsClosed The system you use to enroll and manage devices (for example, Jamf Pro or Microsoft Intune). with Splashtop works end‑to‑end, including how the Splashtop Streamer is installed, what macOS permissions are required, and exactly what end users will see during sessions.

-For advanced configuration, troubleshooting, and UI reference, see Automox Remote Control with Splashtop – Full User Guide .
+For advanced configuration, troubleshooting, and UI reference, see the Automox Remote Tools with Splashtop – Full User Guide .

 Overview

-Remote Control allows IT administrators to securely connect to devices directly from the Automox console.
-Sessions are encrypted and can be used for troubleshooting, patching, maintenance, or end‑user support.
+Remote Control allows IT administrators to securely interact with managed devices directly from the Automox consoleClosed Our web-based management dashboard, available at https://console.automox.com..
+Sessions are encrypted and can be used for troubleshooting, patching, maintenance, scripting, file management, or end‑user support.

 Automox integrates with Splashtop using two components: